heckj/swift-docs/notes/Pitch.md

 For content that exists today on swift.org as an article, leverage the Jekyll redirectTo capabilities, updating the front matter of those articles to provide a redirect when the DocC archives are located through a front-end site (swift.org or docs.swift.org) and published with a defined URL.

+## Detailed Design

+### Catalogs and reviewers

+Have a DocC catalog that provides a collection of documentation for each workgroup or steering group with a desire to host one.
+These documentation catalogs are meant to be separate from API reference documentation, so in DocC terms - they're "bare" catalogs with only articles, or potentially hosting both articles and tutorials.
+Viewed from a "type" of documentation, for example referencing [diátaxis](https://diataxis.fr), the contents are meant to host, [explanation](https://diataxis.fr/explanation/), [tutorials](https://diataxis.fr/tutorials/), and [how-to guides](https://diataxis.fr/how-to-guides/); not [reference](https://diataxis.fr/reference/) content.

+Each catalog is expected to be associated by an existing workgroup or steering group.

+  - API guidelines - moderated/reviewed by the language steering group.
+  - Server guides - moderated/reviewed by the SSWG.
+  - C++ Interop Guide - moderated/reviewed by C++ Interop group.
+  - Swift Migration guides - moderated by lang/platforms.
+  - Embedded Swift - moderated/reviewed by embedded workgroup.
+  - Tools Guides - moderated/reviewed by platform & ecosystem.

+The workgroup or steering group chooses and provides guidance for who should be included as reviewers for catalogs they "own".
+From a mechanical perspective, reviewers are listed in a [CODEOWNERS](../CODEOWNERS) file, leveraging the GitHub groups that Swift provides, or listing GitHub usernames individually.

+If, for some reason, a group dissolves, any catalogs can be associated with another group, or revert to direct control by the Swift core team if they prefer.

 ### Swift Docs Repository Content

 Based on my review of existing content in Swift.org, I'd propose the following initial collections:

-  - API guidelines (moderated/reviewed by the language steering group)
+- API guidelines

+  - documentation/api-design-guidelines/index.md

-  - Server guides (moderated/reviewed by the SSWG)
+- Server guides

+  - documentation/server/index.md
+  - documentation/server/guides/memory-leaks-and-usage.md
+  - documentation/server/guides/packaging.md
+  - documentation/server/guides/allocations.md
+  - documentation/server/guides/libraries
+  - documentation/server/guides/libraries/log-levels.md
+  - documentation/server/guides/libraries/concurrency-adoption-guidelines.md
+  - documentation/server/guides/testing.md
+  - documentation/server/guides/performance.md
+  - documentation/server/guides/linux-perf.md
+  - documentation/server/guides/deployment.md
+  - documentation/server/guides/index.md
+  - documentation/server/guides/deploying/heroku.md
+  - documentation/server/guides/deploying/ubuntu.md
+  - documentation/server/guides/deploying/gcp.md
+  - documentation/server/guides/deploying/digital-ocean.md
+  - documentation/server/guides/deploying/aws-copilot-fargate-vapor-mongo.md
+  - documentation/server/guides/deploying/aws.md
+  - documentation/server/guides/deploying/aws-sam-lambda.md
+  - documentation/server/guides/building.md
+  - documentation/server/guides/llvm-sanitizers.md
+  - documentation/server/guides/passkeys.md
-    - everything under `server/guides`
+  - documentation/articles/static-linux-getting-started.md
-    - static linux getting started

-  - C++ Interop Guide (moderated/reviewed by C++ Interop group)
+- Interop Guides

-    - wrapping c-cpp library article
+  - documentation/articles/wrapping-c-cpp-library-in-swift.md
+  - documentation/cxx-interop/project-build-setup/index.md

-  - Swift Migration guides (moderated by lang steering group)
+- Swift Language Guides

-    - concurrency migration guide in https://github.com/apple/swift-migration-guide
-    - older guides as articles in https://github.com/swiftlang/swift-org-website/ in `migration-guide-*` dirs
+  - possibly seeding this and re-organizing it with content from https://github.com/swiftlang/swift-migration-guide
+  - documentation/articles/value-and-reference-types.md
+  - migration-guide-swift3/_migration-guide.md
+  - migration-guide-swift3/se-0107-migrate.md
+  - migration-guide-swift3/index.md
+  - migration-guide-swift4/_migration-guide.md
+  - migration-guide-swift4/index.md
+  - migration-guide-swift4.2/_migration-guide.md
+  - migration-guide-swift4.2/index.md
+  - migration-guide-swift5/_migration-guide.md
+  - migration-guide-swift5/index.md
+  - documentation/concurrency/index.md
+  - documentation/lldb/_playground-support.md
+  - documentation/lldb/index.md

-  - Tools Guides (moderated/reviewed by platform steering group)
+- Tool Guides

-    - zero to swift nvim
-    - zero to swift emacs
-    - getting started with vscode swift
+  - documentation/articles/zero-to-swift-nvim.md
+  - documentation/articles/zero-to-swift-emacs.md
+  - documentation/articles/getting-started-with-vscode-swift.md

 ### Existing "standalone" DocC catalogs

 The Swift Programming Language: